 If you were arrested for Aggravated Robbery, then you have been accused of an aggravated felony offense that has the potential for a lengthy prison sentence.
 It is critical that you are represented by an attorney experienced in defending Aggravated Robbery cases.
-Criminal defense attorney Waren Price is a former district attorney who has both prosecuted and defended Aggravated Robbery cases.
-He knows how the prosecution will approach your case, and he knows how to defend against it.
-He has successfully handled many Aggravated Robbery cases.
+Criminal defense attorney Waren Price is a former prosecuting attorney who has prosecuted and defended Aggravated Robbery cases.
+They know how the prosecution will approach your case, and they know how to defend against it.
+They have successfully handled many Aggravated Robbery cases.

 The Texas law governing Aggravated Robbery is found in Chapter 29 of the Texas Penal Code.
 Section 29.03 sets out the elements for the offense of Aggravated Robbery.